Automatic enrolment if you earn £10,000 a year or less

 Unfortunately, you can’t just divide your annual salary by the frequency you’re paid to find out if you’re eligible.
 This is because the thresholds are slightly different, depending on whether you’re paid weekly, fortnightly, four-weekly or monthly.

-Earnings are assessed in the regular period over which a worker is paid – this is known as the ‘pay reference period’.
+Earnings are assessed in the regular period over which you’re paid – this is known as the ‘pay reference period’.
 The relevant thresholds are shown in the table below:

 Earnings thresholds for the current tax year (before tax earnings)